Revisiting: “Kellys Family Too Boring”

-This month’s quiz comes to us from our friend Gabi.
-It’s not that no one in Kelly’s family got sick this month, it’s that I found their illnesses to be lack-luster and boring.
+This month’s quiz comes to us from our dear friend Gabi from Canada.
+It’s not that no one in Kelly’s family got sick this month, it’s just that I found their illnesses to be lack-luster and boring.

-Gabi’s friend, on the other hand, is Sudanese with a rather unusual problem.
-His complaint is that every time he eats, he feels awful; “all food burns”, he says, and eating aggravates–he bloats every time he eats!
+Gabi’s client, on the other hand, is Sudanese with a rather unusual problem.
+His complaint is that every time he eats, he feels awful!
+“All food burns”, he says, and eating aggravates–he bloats every time he eats!
 Also, every day in the late afternoon, he gets a fever and becomes irritable.
 Gabi asked, “Have you ever had Malaria?”
 He replied, “Yes.”

 Gabi was certainly smart to ask that question!
 They say a case well-taken solves itself, and never has that been more evident than in this case.
 In fact, the case so solved itself that I almost was afraid to present it.
 “Everyone’s going to know the answer!”
 I thought.
-Incredibly, however, only one person got the right answer, and that was Dr. Neeraj Gupta of India.
+Incredibly, however, only one person got it right, and that was Dr. Neeraj Gupta of India.
 Here’s what he said:

 The answer to Gabi’s case: the bloating, fever etc. is CINCHONA.
 History of Malaria, bloatedness after eating, fever in the evening clearly points to CINCHONA